ntpeters/vim-better-whitespace/README.md

         For exceptions of all see ```g:better_whitespace_filetypes_blacklist```.

-    *  If you would prefer to only stip whitespace for certain filetypes, add the following to your `~/.vimrc`:
+    *  If you would prefer to only strip whitespace for certain filetypes, add the following to your `~/.vimrc`:

         ```